☕ Introducing CafeMatrix

 -

 The clunkiest part of CafeMatrix is undoubtedly the .tsv backup process, but this is a direct result of the internet’s evolution path.
 Joel Spolsky predicted this back in in 2004: an increasing number of programs people use aren’t installed onto their PC, they’re on the web.
-Webapps like CafeMatrix use usernames and passwords to store user data in the cloud, historically for security (good) and more recently to sell this data to advertising companies (bad).
+Webapps typically store user data in the cloud, historically for security (good) and more recently for ad tracking and targeting (bad).
 The alternative to this is storing user data on the user’s computer (CafeMatrix’s approach), which has potential to be even more convenient than the cloud approach (imagine - no passwords!).
 Local storage access for web apps is improving (see the File System API - maybe more websites will move this direction in the future! ↩︎